When Should You See a Physical Therapist?

 They’re like triage of the health system; they screen to treat and/or refer.
 And they’re good at helping with minor internal issues and screening a variety of systems during your annual wellness check up - like colds, strep throat, ear infection, urinary tract infection, vaccinations, rashes, and more.

-They can determine if your back, neck, or shoulder pain is mechanical (musculoskeletal) or non-mechanical (referring from something going on internally from infection, organ, etc).
+They can determine if your back, neck, or shoulder pain is mechanical (musculoskeletal, movement system) or non-mechanical (referring from something going on internally from infection, organ, etc).
 From there they would refer you out for treatment, to a specialist if your problem is non-mechanical, or hopefully to a PT if it is mechanical.

 Doctors of Physical Therapy can also determine if your pain issue is mechanical (movement system) or non-mechanical (not movement related) in nature.
 If it is mechanical, treatment starts right away, usually in your first appointment, or if its non-mechanical we will recommend a different specialist.